 How Do We Get Prebiotics?

 Before recent years, prebiotics weren’t something you could ingest on their own.
 We got them solely through the food we eat.
 Foods high in prebiotics include onions, jicama, and bananas, to name a few.
 You’ve likely eaten lots of foods with them and never even noticed.
-Once people became more aware of the importance of prebiotics, we began to add them to processed foods to increase their nutrient value; prebiotics are typically labeled as “inulin” in packaged goods, and adding that fiber count to the total carbs can offset the noticeability of sugar grams on labels.
+Once people became more aware of the importance of prebiotics, we began to add them to processed foods to increase their nutrient value; prebiotics are typically labeled as “inulin” in packaged goods.
 In recent years the food, beverage, and supplement markets have been flooded with powders, capsules, bars, chips, drinks, and more touting the benefits of prebiotic fiber.

 Prebiotics and Bloating